-Since our founding in 2015, the Philly Children’s Movement has worked collaboratively with many teachers, schools, and organizations facilitating professional development, building curricula, curating discussions, and supporting student-led actions.
+Since our founding in 2015, the Philly Children’s Movement (PCM) has worked collaboratively with many educators, parents/guardians, and organizations, facilitating professional development, building curricula, curating discussions, and supporting student-led actions.
 We’ve organized with students, stretched educators, and supported parents on their antiracist journeys.

 “PCM does not offer a band-aid.
 Over many months, they skillfully led faculty and staff through a series of discussions and workshops about racial awareness and implicit bias.”

 What can PCM do for my school community?

 PCM can help your school or organization with antiracist and racial justice workshops, events, consultations, or campaigns.
 We have partnered with schools to design professional development experiences where teachers examine their own identities and the ways in which those identities impact their work.
 We support educators as they center antiracist and racial justice teaching strategies in their schools and classrooms.

 “PCM provided the megaphone needed to amplify my students’ voices… the students brought their vision and energy, and PCM turned it into reality.
 They were with us every step of the way in our advocacy.
 Working with PCM transformed me, my teaching, and my students’ experience in the classroom…they created a space in which all of the students’ voices were heard, and made sure that their voices were heard by the community… as well as the city and state legislatures!”

 What are some examples of topics & workshops?